 Translations - Customers can pay in 20 different languages.

 Payment Requests - Create & send a long-lived invoice requesting payment for goods or services.

 It's important to note that payments made using the Bitcoin Network always require a transaction (miner) fee for it to be included in the blockchain.
 The Bitcoin Network determines if the transaction is authorized and when it is confirmed.

 BTCPay creates direct payment invoices for merchants to provide to their customers.
 It also monitors the blockchain and stores the confirmation status of each payment or donation.
-To do this BTCPay requires a server which merchants can purchase a VPS (less than $10/mo) or use someone else's BTCPay instance to host your account (free or paid options).
+To do this BTCPay requires hosting on a server which merchants can deploy on their own hardware, purchase a VPS (less than $10/mo), or use someone else's BTCPay instance to host your account (free or paid options).

 If you deploy BTCPayServer using a VPS, the following types of fees are never charged:

 First rule of Bitcoin is always keep your private keys private.
 Using a secure wallet is recommended for new merchants as the only provider (creator) of private keys.
 If there is a chance that someone else (such as a website) knows, stores, or provides your private keys to you, it's generally accepted that they are not actually private.

 Secondly, there is another area of security to consider on the applications layer where you have two main options: